We independently score every subscription. We may earn a commission through links โ€” it never changes our picks.

 Skip it if you:

 YouTube Premium is month-to-month with no cancellation penalty.
 You can cancel through Google's subscription management page, and your benefits continue through the end of the billing period.
-There is no long-term contract, no retention call, no dark pattern forcing you to call a number to cancel.
+There is no long-term contract, no retention call, no dark pattern forcing you to phone a number to cancel.
 That makes it lower-risk than most subscription commitments โ€” you can try it for a month and exit cleanly.

-Bottom Line
+Bottom line

 YouTube Premium is a solid subscription for the right person: a daily YouTube viewer who wants their music app included and is tired of ads.
-For everyone else, the price-to-value ratio is shakier โ€” you can get a better music experience for less through dedicated streaming services, and casual YouTube viewers will not feel the benefit enough to justify the monthly cost.
+For everyone else, the price-to-value ratio is shakier โ€” you can get a better music experience for less through a dedicated streaming service, and casual YouTube viewers will not feel the benefit enough to justify the monthly cost.